nyk-lgtm/tli-tracker/README.md

 # TLI Tracker

-🚨 ALERT 🚨 idk if tos 🚨 gl 👍
+🚨 ALERT 🚨 idk if tos 🚨

+However, this app doesn't read or write any data outside of ur machine.
+Only time it connects to the internet is to check for updates on this page.

+gl 👍

 A real-time drop tracker and overlay for tli that monitors ur loot and displays farm stats